ls1intum/Artemis/docs/dev/setup.rst

 * ``artemis-dev-mysql.yml``: **Artemis-Dev-MySQL** Setup containing the development build of Artemis and a MySQL DB
 * ``artemis-prod-mysql.yml``: **Artemis-Prod-MySQL** Setup containing the production build of Artemis and a MySQL DB
-* ``artemis-server-client-mysql.yml``: **(not maintained at the moment)** **Artemis-Server-Client-MySQL** Setup containing a separate client and server container which mount the code as volumes and are therefore just suited for development purposes.
-  As Npm is used with its live reload mode to build and run the client, any change in the client’s codebase will trigger a rebuild automatically.
-In case of changes in the codebase of the server one has to restart the ``artemis-server`` container.
 * ``atlassian.yml``: **Atlassian** Setup containing a Jira, Bitbucket and Bamboo instance (see `Bamboo, Bitbucket and Jira Setup Guide <#bamboo-bitbucket-and-jira-setup>`__ for the configuration of this setup)